resbaz/resbaz2019/sydney/schedule.md

 ## ResBaz Sydney Training Workshops

-10-3pm Tuesday to Thursday. $11/day, with lunch provided.
+10-3pm Tuesday to Thursday.
+Registration is $33, with lunch provided.

 Training on:
 - Programming/computing skills: Python, R, Git and Unix (Bash)